Gull group at the University of Warsaw

 PhD positions

 Several positions for PhD candidates are available.
-Candidates are encouraged to contact emanuel.gull@gmail.com for information.
+Candidates are expected to apply to the Graduate School at the University of Warsaw.
+Please contact emanuel.gull@gmail.com for information and help with the application procedure.

 Master positions

-Several positions for master theses for students currently enrolled at the University of Warsaw are available.
+Several topics for master theses are available.
 Candidates are encouraged to contact emanuel.gull@gmail.com for information.

 Related Work and References